Nu-SCPTheme/deepwell-rpc/README.md

 /// Returns `None` if no user with that username is found.
 /// Searches case-insensitively.
 async fn get_user_from_name(name: String) -> Result<Option<User>>;

+/// Retrieves information about a user from their email.
+/// Returns `None` if no user with that username is found.
+/// Searches case-insensitively.
+async fn get_user_from_email(email: String) -> Result<Option<User>>;
 ```

 ### Server Execution